hearSmart/android-module-mhealthintegration/README.md

 ## State Retrieval

-States on the Headphone, Device, Apps, Licenses and Updates can be requested through the [MHealthStateHelper class](https://github.com/hearSmart/android-module-mhealthintegration/blob/dev_phulukisa/src/main/java/com/hearxgroup/mhealthintegration/MHealthStateHelper.java)
+States on the Headphone, Device, Apps, Licenses and Updates can be requested through the [MHealthStateHelper class](src/main/java/com/hearxgroup/mhealthintegration/MHealthStateHelper.java)

+The return contract for the state requests are defined in the [MHealthStateRetrieverContract class](src/main/java/com/hearxgroup/mhealthintegration/Contracts/MHealthStateRetrieverContract.java)

 State enums are provided below for all available requests.
 Note!
 Additional fields are often returned along with the provided states.
-See MHealthStateRetrieverContract.ContentRetrieverInterface methods for more info
 ```
 public enum HEADPHONE_STATE {
         UNKNOWN, UNAUTHENTICATED, UNLINKED, UNVERIFIED, UNCALIBRATED, OK